 This behavior has been changed.
 By default, the linker no longer reports an error in these circumstances.
 To restore the previous behavior, use the option --strict_preserve8_require8.
-For more information about this option, see --strict_preserve8_require8 in the armlink User Guide.
+For more information about this option, see -strict_preserve8_require8 in the Arm Compiler for Embedded Reference Guide.